de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

 A successful build should print a *`BUILD SUCCESS`* message.
 When following message is being printed, your shell is not using `java 11+`: *`invalid target release: 11`*.

-The tool can be found in the target directory of the *`xaip-validator-cli`* submodule:
+The tool can be found in the target directory of the *`aip-validator-cli`* submodule:
 ```
-$ ls xaip-validator-cli/target/
+$ ls aip-validator-cli/target/
-archive-tmp           checkstyle-checker.xml  checkstyle-rules.xml         classes            generated-test-sources  maven-status  xaip-validator-cli-1.0.7-2.jar
+archive-tmp           checkstyle-checker.xml  checkstyle-rules.xml         classes            generated-test-sources  maven-status  aip-validator-cli-1.0.7-2.jar
-checkstyle-cachefile  checkstyle-result.xml   checkstyle-suppressions.xml  generated-sources  maven-archiver          test-classes  xaip-validator-cli.jar
+checkstyle-cachefile  checkstyle-result.xml   checkstyle-suppressions.xml  generated-sources  maven-archiver          test-classes  aip-validator-cli.jar
 ```

-The `jar` which can be executed does not contain version information in its name (`xaip-validator-cli.jar`).
+The `jar` which can be executed does not contain version information in its name (`aip-validator-cli.jar`).
 Reason for this are the required runtime dependencies.
-Those are being added to the versioned `jar` resulting in the `xaip-validator-cli.jar`.
+Those are being added to the versioned `jar` resulting in the `aip-validator-cli.jar`.

-When executing, the first module (syntax validator) requires schema information for the xaip validation.
+When executing, the first module (syntax validator) requires schema information for the aip validation.
 If no specific profiles are being used, following directory can be passed to the tool to provide those schemas:

 `tr-esor-AIP-eIDAS-SigValidator/default-syntax-validator/src/main/resources/definitions/`